ria-com/node-mysql-query/README.md

 }
 ```

-It will tells node.js that it must reconnect to MySQL after 10 seconds
+It will tells node.js that it must reconnects to MySQL after 10 seconds